India's Mandhana fetches $410,000 at first women's premier league auction

 The franchise rights for the five women's teams were auctioned off in January for $572.5 million, while media rights for the first five seasons of the new league were sold to Viacom18 for $116.7 million.

-The WNBA, which held its inaugural session in 1997, is reportedly valued at $1 billion.
+The WNBA, which held its inaugural season in 1997, is reportedly valued at $1 billion.

-A total of 449 players were up for auction on Monday but only up to 90 players will secure spots in the tournament, with the five franchises buying a maximum of 18 players each.
+A total of 449 players were up for auction on Monday, but only up to 90 will secure spots in the tournament, with the five franchises buying a maximum of 18 players each.

-The WPL comes amid growing efforts to expand the women's game globally and Australia's Gardner said ahead of the auction that she had dreamt about the event.
+A total salary cap of $1.45 million applies to each team in the tournament, which will be held in Mumbai and Navi Mumbai from March 4 to 26.

-"That's how much I've been thinking about it," she said at the T20 World Cup in South Africa.
+The WPL comes as efforts grow to expand the women's game globally, and Australia's Gardner said ahead of the auction that she had dreamed about the event.

-"I think it's a huge moment for women's cricket and to see that the money that's been put into women's cricket over in India to ultimately have that global impact."
+"That's how much I've been thinking about it," she said at the T20 World Cup currently underway in South Africa, calling it "a huge moment for women's cricket" that would have a "global impact".

-The WPL league will be held in Mumbai and Navi Mumbai from March 4 to 26.
+India's Jemimah Rodrigues was sold to Delhi Capitals for $266,000.
+She played a match-winning knock against Pakistan in the T20 World Cup on Sunday, when she said the WPL was "going to change a lot for women's cricket in India".

 © 2023 AFP